damienbod/AngularWebpackVisualStudio/Angular2WebpackVisualStudio/src/preparationBlog/blog.md

 import './css/bootstrap-theme.css';
 ```

-Here Webpack knows which paths to run and include which files and packages.
+Webpack knows which paths to run and includes the corresponding files and packages.

-The "loaders" section and the "modules" section in the config tell the webpack first: which files to get and how to read them and the modules tell webpack what to do with them exactly.
+The "loaders" section and the "modules" section in the configuration provides Webpack with the followinginformation: which files it needs to get and how to read the files.
+The modules tells Webpack what to do with the files exactly.
 Like minifying or whatever.

-In our case: If production is set we push another plugins into the section because files should be treated different.
+In this project configuration, if a production node parameter is set, different plugins are pushed into the sections because the files should be treated differently.

 <strong>Angular 2 index.html</strong>